 - Cover a baking sheet with aluminum foil, and coat foil with cooking spray.
 Arrange tomato slices in a single layer on baking sheet.
 Drizzle oil over tomatoes.
 Sprinkle with thyme, 1/4 teaspoon salt, and garlic.
 Bake for 35 minutes or until tomatoes start to dry out.
 Keep oven preheated.

-- Place flour in a large Dutch oven; gradually add milk, stirring with a whisk until blended.
+Place flour in a large Dutch oven; gradually add milk, stirring with a whisk until blended.
 Cook over medium-heat 8 minutes or until thick and bubbly, stirring constantly with a whisk.
 Add cheddar, fontina, remaining 1/2 teaspoon salt, and pepper, stirring until cheese melts.
 Remove from heat.
 Stir in tomatoes and pasta.
-Spoon into a 13x9-inch baking dish coated with cooking spray.
+Spoon into the prepared casserole dish.
 Combine grated parmesan, breadcrumbs, and paprika; sprinkle over pasta mixture.